Fire Extinguisher Service, Sales & Training

 2

-Place it where people can actually find it
+Place it where people can find it

 Visibility and normal paths of travel matter.
 A good extinguisher in a bad location is still a bad outcome.